DE1-Engineering-Mathematics/module-resources/notes/14-partial-differential-equations.md

 $$
 Reading the ODE, it is asking, what function, when differentiated twice, returns itself times a constant?
-Either exponential functions or hyperbolic trig functions fit the bill here, and so do sines and cosines if $b$ is negative.
+Exponential functions fit the bill here, and so do sines and cosines if $b$ is negative.
-We're free to choose, let's look at sines and cosines.
+We're free to choose, let's look at sines and cosines as we saw them before.
 Let's use the trial function,
 $$
 X(x) = \sin k x